MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

     For better control of your Azure Data Explorer ingestion costs and to reduce your monthly bill, limit the number of ingested data chunks (files/blobs/streams).
 * **Ingest large chunks of data (up to 1GB of uncompressed data)**.
     Many teams attempt to achieve low latency by ingesting tens of millions of tiny chunks of data, which is inefficient and costly.
-* **Any amount of batching at the client side would help.
+* **Batching**.
+Any amount of batching at the client side would improve optimization.
 * **Provide the Kusto.Ingest client with an exact, uncompressed, data size**.
     Not doing so may cause extra storage transactions.
 * **Avoid** sending data for ingestion with the `FlushImmediately` flag set to `true`.
 Also, avoid sending small chunks with `ingest-by`/`drop-by` tags set.
 If you use these methods, they'll: